 It’s difficult to separate time and cost.
 After all, time is money in OEM manufacturing.
 But there are some things to keep in mind when considering a move to CNC tube bending.

-CNC bending is more efficient than, say, welding -- at least in terms of material needs.
+CNC forming services are more efficient than, say, welding -- at least in terms of material needs.
 If you’re using one machine to shape the component simply by bending it at the right point and angle, you don’t need all the fixtures and joints that joint welding requires.

 One of the most important uses for automation is to speed up the production process.
-CNC bending accomplishes this acceleration by reducing the need for manual labor.
-What’s more, the improved consistency and accuracy of CNC bending removes the need for many of the weld fixes that have to be accomplished with a manual system.
+CNC fabrication accomplishes this acceleration by reducing the need for manual labor.
+What’s more, the improved consistency and accuracy of a CNC machine -- especially a precision CNC machine -- removes the need for many of the weld fixes that have to be accomplished with a manual system.

 More on Consistency & Accuracy

 Customers who come to metal component manufacturers are getting more and more particular about tolerances because the tolerances they want to achieve are getting tighter and tighter.
-CNC bending is well suited to achieving tight tolerances.
+CNC machines are well suited to achieving precision bends.
 Best of all, it’s able to maintain exacting tolerances over long runs.

 In other words, as long as the metal has the tensile strength to handle the bending and the CNC bending machine is set to the right bend radii, you can expect consistently accurate bends over the longest run.
 Mathematical precision is built into the process.

-CNC bending is particularly well suited to metal tubing for all the reasons given above.
-CNC tube bending:
+This fancy bending technology is particularly well suited to metal tubing for all the reasons given above.
+CNC tube bending services:

 - Greatly reduces the need for welds and the accompanying fixtures and joints